 Although Alan remained silent, he did not decline.
 “Oh Hell, why not?
 But just one, OK?”

 (Somehow I knew she was lying).

 Now, in my opinion, a man can do nothing better than to eat, drink, and find satisfaction in his work.
-Therefore, I was not surprised to see Alan and Teri leave the University and head for Karl’s Café – a local pub frequented by the elite of the University crowd who wanted a private venue within which they could enjoy a nostalgic pub that was from a bygone time – namely a place where patrons could enjoy a drink without having to wear face masks or be socially distant.
+Therefore, I was not surprised to see Alan and Teri leave the University and head for Karl’s Café – a speakeasy frequented by the elite of the University crowd who wanted a private venue within which they could enjoy a nostalgic pub that was from a bygone time – namely a place where patrons could enjoy a drink without having to wear face masks or be socially distant.

-Earlier he and Teri had clearly vexed one another during their debate about the Antichrist, yet all of that seemed to be behind them now.
+Earlier Alan and Teri had vexed one another during their debate about the Antichrist, yet all of that seemed to be behind them now.
 Hours soon passed and they shared more than a few drinks together, until…